tashua314/tashua314/README.md

 # 👋 Hi there!
 I'm Tashua314

 Welcome to my GitHub profile!
-I’m a passionate developer with a focus on [insert your main tech stack] and [your areas of expertise].
+I’m a passionate developer with a focus on web development, scalable applications, and a bit of AI/ML experimentation.
 Here's a little about me:

 - 🌟 **Core Skills:** JavaScript, TypeScript, React, Node.js, Python
 - 🚀 **Current Projects:**
-  - [Project Name 1](https://github.com/tashua314/ProjectName1): Brief description of what it does or what it aims to solve.
-  - [Project Name 2](https://github.com/tashua314/ProjectName2): Another project with a short description.
+  - [My Custom Chatbot](https://github.com/tashua314/CustomChatbot): A chatbot interface built with SvelteKit and Tailwind CSS, integrated with Dify's chatbot API.
+  - [Dockerized Rails App](https://github.com/tashua314/Dockerized-Rails): A Rails app fully containerized with Docker, streamlining the deployment process with ease.
 - 💻 **Interests:**
   - Open-source contributions
   - Building scalable web applications
-  - Machine learning / AI
+  - Experimenting with machine learning and AI
+  - Developer experience & productivity enhancements

 ---